yktoo/yktoo.com/content/blog/0315/index.en.md

 The snow didn't take it lightly either.
 I was noticing more and more bare spots and, in contrast with [La Plagne][post:306], I've never seen the snow guns working here.
 ![](img:2.bp.blogspot.com/-1C61CsIq0QM/WMWIoN0bd9I/AAAAAAAApk0/XWX9slA59pQ5uSndp7_-UJ0TFgeMaaztwCPcB/s1600/20170226_094027.picasaweb.jpg:a "Les Sybelles, La Toussuire.")

-The lack of snow caused numerous piste closures, like those leading to //Les Bottières// I mentioned above.
+The lack of snow caused numerous piste closures, like those leading to {{< fl "Les Bottières" >}} I mentioned above.
 Such things were, as usual, presented on interactive ski maps installed in the most popular places.
 ![](img:1.bp.blogspot.com/-YD1jVaVHElo/WMWIoBECoFI/AAAAAAAApk0/TbIAcIjDsTQ_WgvCp02Yscmu-ApFq5CPACPcB/s1600/20170228_092333.picasaweb.jpg:a "Interactive ski map.")

 Looking at the slowly thawing snow I kept asked myself how our next days will look like.